AlternativeInvesting.com

 AngelList is a venture-style growth strategy where a few winners drive returns and long timelines are part of the bargain.

-AngelList only makes sense if the structure, fee load, and hold period line up with the way you are actually trying to make money.
+AngelList is worth considering if the access rules, return case, and hold period line up with the way you are actually trying to make money.

 Trust notes